qlixed/datascrambler/README.md

 Later we can recover the original file using all the parts that we can get (remember always needs a minumun of MIN_PARTS) and using this script.

-For a beter undestanding of see HowThisWork
-Even More details
+For a beter undestanding of see https://github.com/qlixed/datascrambler/wiki/HowThisWork Even More details

 More?, ok: You want to know more about this? so i "recommend" this links: